-Are you finding it difficult to find the right CBD (cannabidiol) oil for your needs?
-Broad-spectrum, full-spectrum, isolate – there are a lot of choices out on the market but which one is right for your needs?
+Are you finding it difficult to nail down the right CBD (cannabidiol) oil for your needs?
+Broad-spectrum, full-spectrum, isolate – there are a lot of choices out on the market but which one is right for you?

 Before we lay out the differences between these product types.
-Let’s first start with what CBD is and why it should be introduced in your life.
+Let’s first start with what CBD is and why you could benefit from introducing it to your life.

 Understanding Cannabinoids and the Role They Play in Our Health